pennersr/django-allauth/docs/account/views.rst

 ``allauth.account.views.ConfirmEmailView`` view.

-The setting ``ACCOUNT_CONFIRM_EMAIL_ON_GET`` determines whether users have to manually confirm the address by submiting a confirmation form, or whether the address is automatically confirmed by a mere GET request.
+The setting ``ACCOUNT_CONFIRM_EMAIL_ON_GET`` determines whether users have to manually confirm the address by submitting a confirmation form, or whether the address is automatically confirmed by a mere GET request.